Our Lady of Fatima Parish Primary School

 Fee Structure

-By enrolling at OLOF School parents agree to pay School Fees comprised of:
+By enrolling at Our Lady of Fatima, parents/carers agree to pay School Fees comprised of:

-The Student Levy covers all costs associated with the Compulsory Curriculum.
+The Student Levy covers all costs associated with the compulsory curriculum.
 Careful budgeting takes place when setting the Student Levy and each child is accounted for, therefore if your child is unable to attend a particular event during the year it is not possible to have any amounts refunded.
-The Student Levy includes the cost of classroom materials for students on a daily basis, (including books, pencils, stationary, paper etc) it is also used to resource curriculum areas such as RE, Numeracy, Literacy, Art and Craft, Science, Japanese, PE, Library and to subsidise excursions.
+The Student Levy includes the cost of classroom materials for students on a daily basis and resources for all curriculum areas.

 Uniform